yang7/testGIt/readme.txt

 Git is distribute version control system
-Git is a free software
+Git is a free software distributed under the GPL

+awrqweqwe